Sly Stone

-Early life
+Early life and education

-The Stewart family was a deeply religious middle-class household from Denton, Texas.
-Born March 15, 1943, before the family had moved to Vallejo, California, in the North Bay of the San Francisco Bay Area, Sylvester was the second of the family's five children.

-As part of the doctrines of the Church of God in Christ (COGIC), to which the Stewart family belonged, the parents – K.C and Alpha Stewart – encouraged musical expression in the household.
-Sylvester and his brother Freddie along with their sisters Rose and Loretta formed "The Stewart Four" as children, performing gospel music in the Church of God in Christ and even recording a single local release 78 rpm single, "On the Battlefield" b/w "Walking in Jesus' Name", in 1952.
-The eldest sister, Loretta, was the only Stewart child not to pursue a musical career.
-All of the other Stewart children, including youngest sister Vaetta ("Vet"), would later adopt the surname "Stone" and pursue musical interests.
+Sylvester Stewart was born in Denton, Texas, on March 15, 1943, before the family's move to Vallejo, California, in the North Bay of the San Francisco Bay Area.
+He was the second of five children born to K.C. and Alpha Stewart, a deeply religious couple.
+As part of the doctrines of the Church of God in Christ (COGIC), to which the Stewart family belonged, the parents encouraged musical expression in their middle-class household.
+Sylvester and his brother Freddie, along with their sisters Rose and Loretta, formed "the Stewart Four" as children, performing gospel music in church.
+They recorded and locally released a 78 rpm single, "On the Battlefield" b/w "Walking in Jesus' Name", in August 1956.
+Only their eldest sister Loretta did not pursue a musical career; the others, including youngest sister Vaetta or "Vet", would later adopt the surname "Stone" and pursue musical interests.

 Sylvester was identified as a musical prodigy.
-By the time he was seven, Sylvester had already become proficient on the keyboards, and by the age of eleven, he had mastered the guitar, bass, and drums as well.
+By the time he was seven, he had already become proficient on the keyboards, and by the age of eleven, he had mastered the guitar, bass, and drums as well.
 While still in high school, Sylvester had settled primarily on the guitar and joined a number of high school bands.
 One of these was the Viscaynes, a doo-wop group in which Sylvester and his friend Frank Arellano—who was Filipino—were the only non-white members.
-The fact that the group was integrated made the Viscaynes "hip" in the eyes of their audiences, and would later inspire Sylvester's idea of the multicultural Family Stone.
-The Viscaynes released a few local singles, including "Yellow Moon" and "Stop What You Are"; during the same period, Sylvester also recorded a few solo singles under the name Danny Stewart.
+During the same period, Sylvester also recorded a few solo singles under the name Danny Stewart.
 With his brother, Fred, he formed several short-lived groups, like the Stewart Bros.
 After high school Stone studied music at the Vallejo campus of Solano Community College.

-The nickname Sly was a common one for Sylvester throughout his years in grade school.
-Early on, a classmate misspelled his name "Slyvester," and ever since, the nickname followed him.
+Early on, a fifth-grade classmate misspelled his name "Slyvester," and the nickname had followed him ever after.